| The Kurds In the first three months of this year, more than 2,900 people from Iraq and Turkey sought political asylum

 could be sent back to northern Iraq.
 The UN provides food and aid to the Kurdish zones, but Turkey blocks international aid

 workers - and journalists - from crossing into the Kurdish territories.
-Although the KDP and PUK areas have been relatively

 peaceful for the past three years, Saddam's agents regularly travel in and out.
 Most of the populations live in a state of